-Campaigns are the foundation of any Marketing company.
+Campaigns are the foundation of any marketing company.
 In this industry, campaigns are also referred to as "offers."
-Campaigns can be thought of as the main epicentre from which all information is passed and stored to publishers and advertisers, respectively.
+Campaigns can be thought of as the main epicenter from which all information is passed and stored to publishers and advertisers, respectively.

 Campaigns can generate tracking links, set multiple targeting options, select revenue and payout, and set different goals and goal values.
 Campaigns can upload their creatives and everything else.